Mont-de-Marsan Agglomération

 Mont-de-Marsan Agglomération is the communauté d'agglomération, an intercommunal structure, centred on the town of Mont-de-Marsan.
 It is located in the Landes department, in the Nouvelle-Aquitaine region, southwestern France.
 Created in 1998, its seat is in Mont-de-Marsan.
 Its area is 481.1 km^{2}.
-Its population was 53,875 in 2019 with a population density of 112/km sq, of which 29,807 in Mont-de-Marsan proper.
+Its population was 53,875 in 2019, with a population density of 112/km sq, of which 29,807 were in Mont-de-Marsan proper.

 Composition

 The communauté d'agglomération consists of the following 18 communes: